 These utility rates will cost more or less, depending on the time of day the electricity is being used.
 This rate plan can drastically change your electricity costs depending on your daily schedule.

-When you use solar power, your bill will automatically be changed to a TOU (or Time-Of-Use) rate plan.
+Your bill will automatically be changed to a TOU (or Time-Of-Use) rate plan when you use solar power.

 We have created some tips to keep your electricity usage down during peak hours and keep your costs low.
 They will help you reduce costs without reducing the comforts you are used to.